-Most people would probably say “big deal, it’s a one off,” except that it wasn’t.
-Unfortunately these type of incidents were happening more and more regularly.
+Most people would probably say “big deal, it’s a one-off,” except that it wasn’t.
+Unfortunately, these types of incidents were happening more and more regularly.
 In fact, it had become somewhat of a running joke within the family.
 How many mistakes will the sat nav make today?
 Admittedly this wasn’t the best basis for a relationship with the GPS.
 I was beginning to lose my trust in it big time and it was probably almost time for a parting of ways.
 Never easy but it looked as though it was for the best.

 However, there was something that could possibly save the relationship.
 I could update the map database on the unit.
 That way I would not find myself lost again or worse still fumbling around in the dark trying to find my way.

 The only way that things could get back to normal would be if the maps were updated.
 I hadn’t given the process too much thought, however, I did envisage that it would be a fairly straightforward process.
 From reading the manual the steps I had to take were as follows:

 - Locate the Disk Holder Underneath The Passenger Seat

 - Eject The Disk & Note The Version Number